giancarlo111080/PowerliftingLogs/README.md

 ### Create PostgreSQL and Test Data

-The durable PostgreSQL schema is defined by EF migration `20260827000000_InitialCreate`.
-The migration creates the athlete, training hierarchy, set logging, comment, achievement, and synchronization-ledger tables. `database/scripts/seed-test-data.sql` is an idempotent fixture matching the mock dataset.
+The durable PostgreSQL schema is defined by EF migrations `20260827000000_InitialCreate` and `20260828000000_AddCoachingPlatform`.
+Together they create the athlete, account, coach invitation, master-template, live-training, set logging, comment, achievement, and synchronization-ledger tables. `database/scripts/seed-test-data.sql` is an idempotent fixture matching the mock dataset.

 1. Install Docker Desktop and the EF CLI once: `dotnet tool install --global dotnet-ef`.
    On Windows with WinGet, install Docker Desktop with `winget install -e --id Docker.DockerDesktop`, launch Docker Desktop, complete its setup, and reopen PowerShell so `docker --version` succeeds.